philippslang/rough_surfaces/README.md

-# Brown
+# rough_surfaces

-A Python3 module for the analysis, elastic contact and fluid flow simulation of rock fractures
+A Python3 module for the analysis, elastic contact and fluid flow simulation of rock fractures.

 Platform | CI Status | Coverage
 ---------|-------------|-------------: